SpyChicken00/odin-recipes/README.md

 # odin-recipes
-TheOdinProject Foundations Recipe Project
+TheOdinProject Foundations: Recipe Project

-Create a basic recipe website with HTML to further build upon with future projects.
+Goal: Create a basic recipe website with HTML to further build upon with future projects.

-Skills- terminal commands, git with terminal, and HTML in VSCode
+This project will have me practicing basic terminal commands, using git through the terminal, and writing my first basic HTML website in VSCode.
+I am now able to make basic websites and host them online through my github account to share with others.

-2nd visit- apply basic styles with CSS Knowledge from following lesson
+CSS Lesson- Return to basic HTML recipes website and apply basic styles with CSS Knowledge from lesson.